silverton-io/buz-docs/blog/serverless-makes-streaming-accessible/index.md

 ### Writing events to multiple destinations

-Shopify has a streaming model where **events are written to Kafka for distribution to Datadog for observability and to the data lake.** A secondary model is **simultaneously writing product/marketing events to Amplitude for product analytics and the data lake.** After seeing how simple yet operationally powerful these are, I had a hard time ignoring them.
+Shopify has a streaming model where **events are written to Kafka for distribution to Datadog for observability and to the data lake.** A secondary model is **simultaneously writing product/marketing events to Amplitude for product analytics and to the data lake.** After seeing how simple yet operationally powerful these are, I had a hard time ignoring them.

 Migrating systems is a very common pain point as needs, volume, and organizations evolve.
 Migrating from `Postgres` to `Kafka` or `Kinesis` to `Kafka` are common patterns, and dual writing is the way to do this without blowing everything up.
 I've often wanted to simply add a configuration block instead of writing a new system that will be thrown away after migration.